132nd-vWing/TRMA-Brief/RANGES/Range12.md

 ### ADMIN
 1)	All enemy units are set to engage only ground units.
 Training air-assets will not be targeted (To facilitate safety of training environment).
 However low-level flying assets could potentially face a small risk of damage due to ricochets from ground fires.<br />
 2)	JTAC options: The JTAC training may be done via one of several positions / perspectives:<br />
   a.
-OP with several MANPADs in overwatch at TBD <br />
+OP with several MANPADs in overwatch at N66 22.290 / E014 20.590 / elev 580ft <br />
   b.
 A pair of scout HMMWVs parked alongside the TF and may be driven to any desired location and be used for observation / controlling. <br />

 3)	Taskforce may be deployed in several ways depending on JTAC / GFC discretion and desired complexity of the training scenario:<br />
   a.
 NONE AT ALL – Use only air power to clear the way for the RECON team to EXFIL based on their HMMWV.<br />
   b.
 MANUALLY – The JTAC / JTAC and GFC would coordinate and employ the taskforce groups at their discretion.<br />
   c.
 AUTOMATIC DEPLOYMENT – To be added later.

-### The following maps outline the initial state as well as the desired end-state of the scenario.
+#### The following maps outline the initial state as well as the desired end-state of the scenario.
+Open them in a new tab for full resolution.

 <img alt="image" src="https://github.com/user-attachments/assets/83e5d6a4-4784-4ff2-8c0c-9928919087a2" />